richchapler/AzureSolutionsDocumentation/docs/DevOps_AIDeployment.md

 * [**Visual Studio**](https://visualstudio.microsoft.com/downloads/) with **Azure development** workload and connected to your DevOps project

 <br>
-If you intend to prepare a custom skillset, also prepare:
+If you intend to prepare a custom skillset, also instantiate:

 * [**Function App**](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) configured for .NET 7, with dependencies:
   * [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)